 Updated August, 5, 2019

-Before the introduction of the criteria-based sharing rule, you could only create Salesforce sharing rules that looked at the Record Owner, determined the Role of the user or whether the record was owned by a Queue/Public Group, and share it with other Roles or Groups.
-In other words, an Account record owned by a user in a Sales Role would be shared with all users in a Support Role.
+Before the introduction of the criteria-based sharing rule types, you could only create Salesforce sharing rules that looked at the Record Owner, determined the Role of the user, or whether the record was owned by a Queue/Public Group, and share it with other Roles or Groups.
+In other words, an Account record owned by a user in a Sales Role would grant access to all users in a Support Role.

 Unfortunately, this solution initially did not permit a lot of flexibility – what if you did not need (or want) to share competitor or internal accounts, and you only wanted to share customer accounts?
 Sorry, all accounts would be shared.
-The only option in this scenario was to manually share Accounts on a record-by-record basis.
+The only option in this scenario was manual sharing of Accounts on a record-by-record basis.
 This solution was unrealistic and time-consuming for any Salesforce users with a large volume of records that needed to be shared, and to top it off, you could not run a report to see what records were manually shared.

-Thankfully since the genesis of sharing rules, Salesforce has introduced criteria-based sharing to alleviate the issue!
-Administrators can now choose to share records by Record Type by and the following fields: Auto Number, Checkbox, Date or Date/Time, Email, Number, Percent, Phone, Picklist, Text or Text Area, URL, and Lookup (to user ID or Queue ID) like an owner field.
+Thankfully since the genesis of sharing rules, Salesforce has introduced criteria-based sharing settings to alleviate the issue!
+Administrators can now choose to share records by Record Type and the following field values: Auto Number, Checkbox, Date or Date/Time, Email, Number, Percent, Phone, Picklist, Text or Text Area, URL, and Lookup (to user ID or Queue ID) like a record owner field.

 This video is a few years old but the information is still relevant.
 It was filmed prior to our name change from StarrForce to StarrData.

 As with many functional areas in Salesforce, there are considerations that Administrators should be aware of before fully implementing these features.
-One important consideration is that Administrators can only leverage criteria-based sharing rules on certain objects including: Accounts, Assets, Campaigns, Cases, Contacts, Leads, Opportunities, Work Orders, and Custom Objects.
+One important consideration is that Administrators can only leverage criteria-based sharing rules on certain standard objects including: Accounts, Assets, Campaigns, Cases, Contacts, Leads, Opportunities, Work Orders, and Custom Object records.
 Additionally, you can only create up to 50 criteria-based sharing rules per object.

-The administrator-configured Salesforce Role Hierarchy will still apply with any criteria-based sharing rules that are implemented, so users higher than anyone in the Role Hierarchy that have access to a record will automatically inherit access to the information as well.
-This functionality works the same in owner-based sharing rules, but you should be aware of it when creating any sharing rule in general.
+The administrator-configured Salesforce Role Hierarchy will still apply with any criteria-based sharing rules that are implemented, so individual users higher than anyone in the Role Hierarchy that have access to a record will automatically inherit that level access to the information as well.
+This functionality works the same in owner-based sharing rules, but you should be aware of it when you create sharing rules in general.